 No director proposed for re-election at the forthcoming annual general meeting has a service contract with the Company which is not determinable by the Company within one year without payment of compensation, other than statutory compensation.

 Directors' Remuneration

 The directors' fees are subject to shareholders' approval at general meetings.
-Other emoluments are determined by the Company's board of directors with reference to directors' duties, responsibilities and performance and the results of the Group.
+Other emoluments are determined by the Board with reference to directors' duties, responsibilities and performance and the results of the Group.

 Directors' Interests in Contracts